-The museum housed in the 14th Century gatehouse and tower situated at the southern end of the Punta Romana, Roman bridge, is probably unique.
+The museum housed in the Torre de Calahorra, the 14th Century gatehouse and tower situated at the southern end of the Punta Romana, Roman bridge, is probably unique.
 It demonstrates through the use of video and audio how people of three cultures, Christianity, Muslim and Judaism lived peacefully side by side during the 10th Century’.

 It is often forgotten that the Arabs were superb seamen.
 It was probably the Arabs that invented the settee sail on craft in the Red Sea and the design, very similar to the lateen sail of a modern felucca, was copied by other seafarers in Egypt, Iraq and elsewhere.
 Whilst the Phoenicians were active in the Mediterranean the Arabs were quietly trading between India, Egypt and the East Coast of Africa using the monsoon winds to go out and back taking a full year for the round trip.
 These voyages included long stretches in open waters out of sight of land and, more crucially, travel north and south which meant changes in latitude.
 In the Mediterranean open water journeys are basically east to west.
 The museum has a copy of a map that shows the early Arab world.